-Adopted over 30 years by many universities, Accounting & Auditing Research: Tools & Strategies has also assisted many public accounting firms and corporations in their professional staff training programs.
-This textbook guides the reader, step by step, through the research process.
-Faculty recognizing the essential need to incorporate research and analytical skills in the accounting curriculum will want their students to use this text for a comprehensive and systematic approach for learning the research and analytical skills needed for professional judgment.
+Adopted over the years by many universities, Accounting & Auditing Research: Tools & Strategies has also assisted many public accounting firms and corporations in their staff training programs.
+The text guides the reader, step-by-step, through the research process.
+Faculty recognizing the essential need to incorporate research and analytical skills in the accounting curriculum will want their students to use this text for a comprehensive and systematic approach for students to learn research skills and analysis needed in the profession.

-This textbook has versatile usage in most areas of the accounting curriculum.
-Many faculty assign the text to supplement traditional accounting courses such as intermediate accounting, advanced accounting, international accounting, governmental accounting, auditing, theory, tax, or other courses.
-Alternatively, Accounting & Auditing Research: Tools & Strategies, Eighth Edition provides the information, insights, and research opportunities for a separate accounting, auditing, and tax research courses in an international environment.
-The publisher's website for the text provides assistance to faculty in using the text for various classes.
+This text has versatile usage in most areas of the accounting curriculum.
+Many faculty assign the text to supplement traditional accounting courses, such as intermediate accounting, advanced accounting, governmental accounting, auditing, theory, tax, or other courses.
+Alternatively, Accounting & Auditing Research: Tools & Strategies, Ninth Edition provides the information, insights, and research opportunities for a separate accounting and auditing research course.